anishanne/letsvote/readme.md

 * List of working web hosters.

 ## What's New?
+### Update 3.0.0
+* Complete redesign of the User Interface.
+* Added feature so admins can put some text on the results page.

 ### Update 2.4.0
 * Minor bug fixes with login page.
-* Added feature so admins can put some text on the results page.
+* Fixed a bug where you couldn't instal it in a sub folder.

 ### Update 2.3.0
 * Removed background on vote counting pages to make it easier to copy and paste.